runabh1/mitraaavet/README.md

 ## Prompt to Recreate This App

 ```
 You are an expert AI application developer.
-Your task is to build a comprehensive veterinary assistant application named "MitraVet" from scratch.
+Your task is to build a comprehensive agricultural and veterinary assistant application named "MitraVet" from scratch.

 **App Name**: MitraVet

-**Core Idea**: An AI-powered veterinary assistant for rural and semi-urban users.
-It should help them detect animal diseases early, manage their animals' health, and connect with local services.
-The app must be user-friendly, support multiple languages, and work well on mobile devices.
+**Core Idea**: An AI-powered assistant for rural and semi-urban users.
+It should help them detect animal and crop diseases early, manage their farm's health and productivity, and connect with local services and a community of peers.
+The app must be user-friendly, support multiple languages (English, Hindi, Assamese), and work well on mobile devices.

 **Key Features to Implement**:

 1.  **User Authentication & Onboarding**:
-    *   Create a simple login page (email/password).
-For now, this can be a mock login that uses `localStorage`.
+    *   Create a simple mock login page (email/password).
-    *   After the first login, prompt the user to select their primary animal type (e.g., Cattle, Poultry, Fish, Other Livestock) in a dialog.
+    *   After the first login, prompt the user to select their primary focus (e.g., Cattle, Poultry, Farming) to customize their experience.
 Store this choice in `localStorage`.

 2.  **Main Dashboard**:
-    *   This is the home page after login.
+    *   The home page after login, welcoming the user.
-    *   It should welcome the user and display their selected animal type.
-    *   Create a grid of feature cards that navigate to the different sections of the app.
+    *   Display a grid of feature cards that navigate to the different sections of the app.
-    *   Include a special "Fish/Poultry Monitor" card that is only available if the user selected 'Fish' or 'Poultry'.
+    *   Include specialized cards that appear based on the user's selected focus.

-3.  **AI Doctor**:
+3.  **AI Diagnostics**:
-    *   A page with a form where the user can upload an animal's photo.
-    *   Include a textarea for describing symptoms.
-    *   Add a microphone button that allows the user to record their symptoms as a voice note instead of typing.
-    *   The form submission should send the image and the symptom description (text or audio) to an AI flow.
-    *   The AI flow (`processSymptoms`) should analyze the inputs and return a potential diagnosis, an urgency level (e.g., Urgent, Moderate, Low), and care instructions.
+    *   **AI Animal Doctor**: A page to upload an animal's photo and describe symptoms (via text or voice note).
+The AI should return a diagnosis, urgency level, and care instructions.
-    *   If only an image is provided, a simpler flow (`analyzeAnimalImage`) should be used.
+    *   **AI Crop Doctor**: A similar page for crops.
+Users upload a photo of a plant (e.g., a leaf) to get a disease diagnosis and treatment advice.
-    *   Display the results clearly on the page.
-The result card should have a "Read Aloud" button that uses a text-to-speech AI flow to read the diagnosis to the user.
+    *   **Read Aloud**: All AI-generated results should have a button to read the text aloud using a text-to-speech flow.

 4.  **Voice Assistant**:
-    *   A full-screen chat interface.
-    *   The primary input method is a large microphone button.
-When pressed, it records the user's voice.
+    *   A full-screen chat interface where the primary input is a microphone button.
-    *   The recorded audio data should be sent directly to an AI flow (`processVoiceQuery`).
+    *   The recorded audio data should be sent directly to an AI flow (`processVoiceQuery`) which transcribes, generates an answer, and converts it back to audio.
-    *   This flow will transcribe the audio, generate a text answer, and convert that answer back into an audio response.
-    *   The page should display the conversation transcript and automatically play the AI's audio response.
+    *   The page should display the conversation and auto-play the AI's audio response.

 5.  **Care & Management Tools**:
-    *   **Feed Advice**: A form where users enter animal species, age, and location.
-An AI flow (`getFeedAdvice`) should generate a personalized morning/evening feed plan, considering local weather.
+    *   **Feed Advice**: An AI flow to generate personalized livestock feeding plans based on species, age, and location (for weather).
-    *   **Health Tracker**: A page to log and visualize health data.
-Use charts (from `recharts`) to display trends for "Milk Yield" and "Weight".
-Allow users to log new data points.
+    *   **Health/Crop Tracker**: A page to log and visualize data.
+Use charts to show trends for animal health (milk yield, weight) or crop performance.
-    *   **Care Reminders**: A page to list upcoming reminders for 'Vaccination', 'Deworming', 'Pregnancy Due', etc. Include a feature to add new reminders and a "Vaccination Calendar" view that visualizes completed and due vaccinations on a calendar component.
+    *   **Care & Crop Reminders**: A page to list and add upcoming reminders for animal care (vaccinations, etc.) and farming tasks (planting, fertilizing).
+Include a visual calendar view.
+    *   **Weather Advisory**: An AI-powered feature that provides local weather forecasts and actionable advice for farming activities.

 6.  **Community & Services**:
-    *   **Vet Connect**: Display an embedded map showing nearby vets.
-List 3-4 sample vet clinics with their address and phone number.
-Add buttons for "Directions" (opens Google Maps) and "Book Appointment" (a mock booking dialog).
+    *   **Vet Connect**: An embedded map showing nearby vet clinics with contact details and mock appointment booking.
-    *   **Marketplace**: A page to browse listings.
-Include a search bar and a category filter.
-Allow users to post a new ad for selling animals, feed, or accessories through a dialog form.
+    *   **Marketplace**: A page to browse and post ads for animals, crops, feed, medicine, and equipment.
+Include search and category filters.
+    *   **Community Forum**: A section where users can post questions and view discussions, creating a knowledge-sharing community.

 **Styling and UI/UX**: